Why a Health Savings Account (HSA) Is a Good Deal

 HSA funds can roll over or be used as retirement savings

-The money in a HSA is yours.
+The money in an HSA is yours.
 You take your HSA money with you if you leave a job, and unused HSA money rolls over from year to year.
 That means if you have $500 in your HSA in December, you do not have to use it or lose it.
 Any unused funds do not count toward the maximum contribution in the new year, so you can build a nest egg to help pay for health care needs.

 Because HSA funds stay in your account from year to year, you won't risk losing your money.